Inversely Learning Transferable Rewards via Abstracted States: Introduction

-In this paper, we introduce a new method that generalizes IRL to previously unseen tasks but which exhibit commonality with the observed ones in terms of shared intrinsic (or core) preferences.
-Abstractions offer a powerful representation toward generalization \citep{state-abstraction-rl}, and so we introduce the novel concept of an {\em abstract reward function}.
-To illustrate, consider the Ant domain from OpenAI Gymnasium~\citep{schulman2018highdimensional} and two Ant environments with differing pairs of disabled legs as the source environments and an Ant environment with another pair of disabled legs as the target.
-As the source and target ants have different disabled legs, the marginal state distributions of the sources are different from the target's, which makes it difficult to transfer a learned reward function.
-However, if we focus on the ant's torso instead of its legs, the marginal state distribution of the torso remains mostly the same across both the sources and the target environment.
-So, inversely learning a reward function based on the torso, which is the \textit{abstraction}, allows the function to be transferred across any disabled leg.
-Our method utilizes observed behavior data from two or more differing task instances of a domain as input to a variational autoencoder (VAE).
-A single encoder is coupled with multiple decoders, one for each source instance, to reconstruct the instance trajectories.
-We show how the common latent variable(s) of this distinct VAE model can be interpreted and shaped as an abstract reward function that governs the input task behaviors.
-Note that two or more aligned task behaviors are needed to learn the shared intrinsic preferences to perform the tasks.
+In this paper, we introduce a new method that generalizes IRL to unseen tasks that exhibit commonality with the observed ones in terms of shared intrinsic preferences.
+Abstractions offer a powerful representation toward generalization \citep{state-abstraction-rl}, and we introduce the novel concept of an {\em abstract reward function}.
+To illustrate, consider the Ant domain from OpenAI Gymnasium~\citep{schulman2018highdimensional}.
+Let two Ant environments with differing pairs of disabled legs act as source environments and an Ant environment with another pair of disabled legs as the target.
+As the source and target ants have different disabled legs, the marginal state distributions of the sources differ from the target's, which makes it difficult to transfer a learned reward function.
+However, if we focus on the ant's torso instead of its legs, the marginal state distribution of the torso remains largely invariant across both the sources and the target environment.
+Consequently, recovering a reward function based on the torso, which is the \textit{abstraction}, allows the function to be transferred across varying morphologies.

+Our method leverages observed behavior data from two or more tasks as input to a specialized variational autoencoder (VAE) framework.
+A single encoder is coupled with multiple task-specific decoders to reconstruct the trajectories unique to each source instance.
+We demonstrate how the common latent variable(s) of this VAE model can be interpreted and shaped as an abstract reward function that governs the task behaviors across instances of the domain.
+Crucially, two or more aligned task behaviors are required to disentangle shared task-invariant behavioral structure from task-specific dynamics.
+Furthermore, we incorporate a discriminator to regularize the latent space, ensuring it is structured by optimality information (e.g., distinguishing expert from suboptimal trajectories).
+This adversarial component is important because it forces the latent representation to prioritize features that are salient to the reward signal, rather than in mere reconstruction of state-action pairs.